 The Chetawan Health Group is an influential group of Thai Medicine Educators and Thai Traditional medical clinics.
 Members of the group are the Wat Po Massage schools, massage centers and clinics in Thailand, such as Wat Po Bangkok, Salaya Retreat, Wat Po Chetawan Chiang Mai, and so on.
 For more info, see the Watpo Medical Massage school website.

 Thai Spa Association

-The Association is a non-profit organization, founded to promote and develop the spa and wellness industry in Thailand.
+The Thai Spa Association, based in Bangkok, is a non-profit organization, founded to promote and develop the spa and wellness industry in Thailand.
 Members enjoy benefits such as educational newsletters and seminars, regular member meetings and events, and the opportunity to network with spa professionals from Thailand and other international spa organizations.
-Headquarters located in Bangkok.

 The Thai Lanna Spa Association is a resource for information on Lanna Spas located in Chiang Mai and Northern Thailand.

 The Phuket Spa Association represents members of spa and wellness organizations in Phuket to promote growth, awareness and professionalism in the industry and community.

 Samui Spa Association